Inferring the paleo-longitude directly from the paleo-geomagnetic data: Synthetic experiments

-We test Equation (\ref{eq7}) and (\ref{eq9}) with a series of synthetic experiments at random co-latitudes $\theta$($=\frac{\pi}{2}-\phi$).
-The synthetic data, namely, the components of the Earth's magnetic field at the surface, $B_x$,$B_y$,$B_z$ for Equation (\ref{eq7}), and $D$, $I$ for Equation (\ref{eq9}), are calculated from International Geomagnetic Reference Field (IGRF) model (International Association of Geomagnetism and Aeronomy, Working Group V-MOD, 2010) when $n=1$, respectively.
-The time is also given randomly.
-The setting longitudes are from $0^\circ$ to $360^\circ$ at an interval of $5^\circ$. $\lambda_p$ and $\theta_p$ are calculated from Gaussian coefficients $g_1^0, g_1^1, h_1^1$ with the following equation (\ref{eq12}) (eg., Lanza and Meloni, 2006),
+We test our approach with a series of synthetic experiments.
+The synthetic data, namely, the components of the Earth's magnetic field at the surface, $\widetilde{B_x}$,$\widetilde{B_y}$,$\widetilde{B_z}$ for Eq. (\ref{eq6}), and $\widetilde{D}$, $\widetilde{I}$ for Eq. (\ref{eq7}), are calculated from International Geomagnetic Reference Field (IGRF) model (International Association of Geomagnetism and Aeronomy, Working Group V-MOD, 2010) when $n=1$, respectively.
+The time is also given randomly in the year 2009.
+The set longitudes and latitudes are at an interval of $5^\circ$.
+Both of the search step for $\lambda$ and $\bar{\theta}$ are $0.1^\circ$. $\lambda_p$ and $\theta_p$ are calculated from Gaussian coefficients $g_1^0, g_1^1, h_1^1$ with the following Eq. (\ref{eq11}) (eg., Lanza and Meloni, 2006),

-Figure \ref{fig1} shows the comparison of longitudes derived from Equation (\ref{eq7}) and (\ref{eq9}) with those setting longitudes for three examples (To see clearly we plot only the longitudes derived at an interval of $15^\circ$).
-It can be seen that the setting longitudes are derived perfectly from both two equations.
-The numerical results from Equation (\ref{eq7}) are equivalent to those from (\ref{eq9}).
-It should be pointed out that $\lambda_p$ and $\theta_p$ can also be derived from equation (\ref{eq11}); The results from equation (\ref{eq12}) are the same to those from equation (\ref{eq11}).